General information on Coronavirus and its impact in NI

 Can my relative who doesn’t have COVID-19 come out of the ward and meet me outside or in the hospital coffee shop?

 In line with the governments advice on social distancing we would strongly advise against this.
-Whilst hospital catering facilities remain open these are to ensure staff can access hot food whilst on duty and are not accessible by the public.
+Whilst hospital catering facilities remain open these are to ensure staff can access hot food whilst on duty.

 We still enable virtual visiting, and a daily update phone call to the patient’s next of kin.